BloopAI/bloop/server/README.md

   --source-dir /path/to/dir
 ```

-bloop will recursively scan `/path/to/source` for repositories and start indexing them.
+`bleep` will recursively scan `/path/to/source` for repositories and start indexing them.
 It will also start a webserver.
 The location of the search index can be specified with the `--index-dir` parameter.
 By default it is stored in the system cache.

-bloop periodically checks for changes to local and remote repos and automatically reindexes if a change is detected.
+`bleep` periodically checks for changes to local and remote repos and automatically reindexes if a change is detected.
 Indexing and polling can be disabled by passing the `--disable-background` and `--disable-fsevents` flags.

 The log level can be customized by setting the `BLOOP_LOG` env var.

 ### Sync GitHub

 To sync GitHub repos, first create a [GitHub Client ID](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
-Then call bleep with the `--github-client-id <token>` parameter.
+Then call `bleep` with the `--github-client-id <token>` parameter.

 ### Query